 Sterling in Rice County, Kansas — The American Midwest (Upper Plains)

 Location.
-38° 13.275′ N, 98° 12.473′ W. Marker is in Sterling, Kansas, in Rice County.
-Marker is on Broadway (State Highway 14/96) north of Cooper Avenue, on the left when traveling north.
-Cooper Hall is on the Sterling College campus.
+38° 12.52′ N, 98° 12.434′ W. Marker is in Sterling, Kansas, in Rice County.
+Marker is on Monroe Street west of Broadway (Kansas Highway 14/96), on the right when traveling west.
 Touch for map.
-Marker is at or near this postal address: 125 West Cooper Avenue, Sterling KS 67579, United States of America.
+Marker is in this post office area: Sterling KS 67579, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 The Landis Hollinger Mercantile (a few steps from this marker); The Mincer Building (within shouting distance of this marker); The Bulletin (about 400 feet away, measured in a direct line); The Emporium (about 400 feet away); The Santa Fe Depot Meade Post No 14 G.A.R.
 Memorial (approx. 0.2 miles away); The African Methodist Episcopal Church (approx. 0.2 miles away); Cooper Hall (approx. 0.9 miles away).
 Touch for a list and map of all markers in Sterling.

 Also see . . .
 "A Souvenir of Sterling, Kansas" (1925).
 RootsWeb website entry (Submitted on June 19, 2016, by William Fischer, Jr. of Scranton, Pennsylvania.)